dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 Is it possible that some harms have been missed?
 Of course!
 That's how science works: Evidence accumulates slowly.
 It never becomes a *sure thing*, we just eventually decide it's sure *enough* and move on with our lives.

 So why are we still talking about aspartame?
 Why worry about it rather than, say, *sugar* or *alcohol*?
 I know many people who avoid diet soda but drink sugar-sweetened soda or large amounts of alcohol.
-That's choosing a known harm over something that's appears harmless.
+That's choosing a known harm over something that appears harmless.

 Or, why not worry about: